Santo Cilauro: Acting and production work

 Cilauro started collaborating with Rob Sitch and Tom Gleisner in comedy theatre productions and tours.
 He is one of the co-founders of The D-Generation.

 Cilauro wrote for, and performed in, the troupe's show during its 1986–87 run on ABC TV (which also led to the album The Satanic Sketches).
 Cilauro continued as a member of the D-Gen when the team hosted their Breakfast Show on Triple M radio (1986–1992), appearing as the simple-minded "Wayne from St Albans" and "Gino Tagliatoni" amongst other roles.
 Cilauro was a writer/performer on the D-Generation's 1992–1993 sketch comedy The Late Show, appearing on such segments as Graham & the Colonel, The Oz Brothers and Jeff & Terry Bailey.

 After the second and last season of The Late Show, Cilauro starred as Stix in the 1994 ABC cop show satire Funky Squad, which he also co-created and served as one of the writer/producer/directors.
 He went on to help set up the Working Dog production company and was one of the writer/producer/directors of Frontline (1994–97), in which he also had a recurring onscreen role as weatherman Geoffrey Salter.
 Since then, Cilauro has co-written Working Dog's popular films The Castle (1997) and The Dish (2000) and appeared as a regular member (and occasional host) of the 1998–2003 Network 10 programme The Panel.

 Cilauro has been an executive producer of several Working Dog productions, including The Panel, A River Somewhere (1997–98), and All Aussie Adventures (2001–02).
 He played the Head of Market Research, Theo Tsolakis, on The Hollowmen (2008), a series which Cilauro co-wrote and co-produced.
 Cilauro also played IT technician Griffin on the Shaun Micallef sitcom Welcher & Welcher (2003) and K2 on the 1996 Working Dog radio sketch Johnny Swank.

-During the 2010 FIFA World Cup, he hosted a nightly comedy/variety show called Santo, Sam and Ed's Cup Fever! live from Melbourne alongside Ed Kavalee and Sam Pang.
+During the 2010 FIFA World Cup and 2026 FIFA World Cup, he hosted a nightly comedy show called Santo, Sam and Ed's Cup Fever! live from Melbourne alongside Ed Kavalee and Sam Pang.
+In 2026 the show's name was shortened to Cup Fever!

 In 2014 Cilauro joined his Working Dog colleagues Sitch and Gleisner to stage the group's first play, The Speechmaker.

 Zladko Vladcik

 Cilauro, along with Rob Sitch and Tom Gleisner, created the popular Internet phenomenon character Zladko "ZLAD!"
-Vladcik, a Molvanian synth-pop musician.
+Vladcik, a Molvanîan synth-pop musician.
 Zlad was performed by Cilauro to accompany the Jetlag Travel Guide to Molvanîa.
 Cilauro was, with Sitch and Gleisner, co-author of the Jetlag Travel Guides to Molvanîa, Phaic Tăn and San Sombrèro.

-Two music videos were performed by Cilauro as Zladko and Mary Coustas, for "Elektronik – Supersonik" and "I Am The Anti-Pope".
+Two music videos were performed by Cilauro as Zladko and Mary Coustas, for "Elektronik – Supersonik" and "I Am the Anti-Pope".